 I follow a Cognitive-Behavioral orientation to therapy, which focuses on how thoughts affect the way people feel and act.
 It involves recognizing negative patterns of thinking and reacting, then modifying or replacing these with more realistic or helpful ones.
 I approach therapy in an active, collaborative manner.
 With your collaboration, I will tailor the therapy process to meet the goals and needs of each individual.
 I believe that the ultimate goal for the therapy process is to become healthier and experience a more satisfying, fulfilling lifestyle.
 Life is a process of growth and change that may lead to challeges and difficulties.
 Individuals seek therapy for a variety of reasons, ranging from trying to cope with everyday life stressors to chronic mental illness.
-Darlene is primarily in the King of Prussia Office most days during the week.
+Darlene is available in the King of Prussia Office Mondays through Fridays.

 Jacqueline Mills, LPC ATR

 As a licensed professional counselor, I take great pride in helping individuals address life’s challenges.
 Since earning my Master’s Degree from Drexel University, I have been working to assist adolescents, adults, couples and families with a wide variety of issues such as chronic mental health conditions as well as general life pressures.
 I have experience in areas including management of mood disorders such as depression and bipolar disorder, anxiety, stress, relationship issues, life transitions, grief/loss, self-esteem and trauma.
 My treatment approach includes use of Cognitive Behavioral strategies, which helps individuals gain understanding into how our thoughts, behaviors, and emotions are so closely connected.
 I also have a background in creative therapy approaches, which can provide an alternative outlet for expression.
 Above all, I strive to create a safe and warm atmosphere for individuals to reach their goals and move toward growth and healing.
-Jacqueline is available in the King of Prussia office on Mondays, Tuesdays and Wednesdays with evening hours.
+Jacqueline is available in the King of Prussia office on Monday and Tuesday afternoon and evenings and Wednesday mornings and afternoons.

 Dr. April Perrymore, Psy.D., Licensed Psychologist, Co-founder of PeaceTree

 I am a licensed psychologist and have been counseling and teaching in the tri-state area for fifteen years.
 I work with individuals, couples and families on a variety of problems ranging from coping with life's stressors to more serious challenges.
 My theoretical orientation is Cognitive Behavioral.
 Cognitive behavioral therapy focuses on how our thoughts affect the way we feel and how we act.
 While I work with individuals and couples who are facing a variety of life challenges, I specialize in the following areas: Anxiety Disorders, Understanding Ourselves and Our Relationships with Others, Mood Disorders, Stress, Focus on Well-Being and Happiness, Small Business Owners and Entrepeneurs, Early Career Professionals, Couples Counseling, Family Conflict Resolution and Coping with Medical Issues.
 My work with couples includes a focus on utilizing Gottman techniques.
 I believe that life is a learning experience and spending time understanding ourselves and our lives not only helps us led a better life but also enhances our relationships with those we care about most and creates change for generations to come.
-I am in the Philadelphia office Tuesdays, Fridays and some Saturdays and in the King of Prussia office on Mondays and Thursdays.
+April is available in the Philadelphia office Tuesdays, Thursdays, Fridays and some Saturdays.

 Caitlin Smith, LPC

 I am a Licensed Professional Counselor who has received a Master’s degree in Clinical Mental Health and Addictions Counseling from Antioch University New England.
 I have experiences in working with a diverse population of children, adolescents, adults, and geriatric individuals.
 My clinical experiences range from working with those who are navigating a stressful life event or suffering from a chronic mental health issues, coping with disorders of the personality, as well as extensive work with those with substance use disorders.
 I have experience in individual, couples, family, and group therapy utilizing a variety of therapeutic techniques.
 In my work I utilize a variety of different therapeutic modalities, which I determine based upon each client’s unique needs and goals.
 My belief and therapeutic practice is focused on creating space for clients to explore their experiences and unique world-view with understanding and respect.
 I strive to help foster client driven growth, and to empower the individual to take control of their mental, physical, and spiritual well-being.
 I work to help clients find their own inner strength to take action to change their quality of life and to find peace of mind in their relationships with themselves and with those around them.
-Caitlin is in the Philadelphia office on Saturdays and will be expanding her hours for evenings during the week soon.
+Caitlin is in the Philadelphia office on Mondays, Thursdays and Saturdays and in the King of Prussia office Wednesday evenings and Fridays.

 Sarah Tolvaisa, LPC